wilbooorn/prepwork/code-of-conduct.md

 3. **Prioritize understanding over brute force completion.**  This guideline may seem counterintuititve to the previous guideline, but what matters most in this program is firm understanding of the concepts at hand.
 If you must make a choice between completion without understanding, and understanding without completion, always choose the latter.
 What is not acceptable is to walk away from your work without making every effort to thoroughly understand and complete the tasks at hand.

 4. **Ask for help when you need it.**  You will be challenged at App Academy.
 You will, at some point, be confused and lost.
 This is normal and natural.
-We want you to make every effort to understand on your own, but if you find yourself stuck, we also want (and require) you to ask for help from TAs, instructors, and your fellow students, so that you do not fall behind.
+We want you to make every effort to understand on your own, but if you find yourself stuck, we also expect you to ask for help from TAs, instructors, and your fellow students, so that you do not fall behind.

 #### Consequences and Accountability